Matt Corby: 2018–2021: Rainbow Valley

 Corby released his first song in 2 years titled, "No Ordinary Life" on 3 August 2018.

 On 7 September 2018, Corby announced his second studio album Rainbow Valley would be released on 2 November 2018.
 Upon released, the album was the highest local debut of the week in Australia, debuting at number 4 on the ARIA charts.
 He also subsequently released the second, third and fourth singles from the album, titled "All Fired Up", "All That I See" and "Miracle Love".

 In February 2019, Matt released a mini-documentary Behind Rainbow Valley documenting the recording and creative process of the Rainbow Valley album.
 Speaking of the influence of his newborn son Hugh on the creation of the album, Corby states "I wanted to create something that was almost instructional for my little boy...
-A reference for him of the way I see reality and the simple truths that I’ve come across.
+A reference for him of the way I see reality and the simple truths that I've come across.
 The lyrics are simple truths.
-I’m not trying to be too clever or poetic.
+I'm not trying to be too clever or poetic.
 If anything it was, "This is the way I see the world and this is the way I feel about it".

 Corby embarked on the 2019 Rainbow Valley Tour in Europe, the UK, Australia and New Zealand but many dates were cancelled due to the pandemic towards the end of the tour.

 Corby was announced as the replacement for Ziggy Marley after he dropped out at WOMAD 2020, in Adelaide.

 In 2020 Corby released the singles "If I Never Say a Word" and "Vitamin".

 2022–present: Everything's Fine

-In November 2022, Corby released his first single in two years, titled "Problems".
-In January 2023, Corby announced the forthcoming release of his third studio album, Everything's Fine alongside its second single "Reelin'".
-Everything's Fine is scheduled for release in March 2023.
+In November 2022, Corby released his first single in two years, "Problems".
+In January 2023, Corby announced the release date of his third studio album, Everything's Fine, alongside the release of its second single, "Reelin'".
+Everything's Fine was released on 24 March 2023.

+In September 2025, Corby released the single "Long and Short" ahead of his supporting Teddy Swims on his Australian I've Tried Everything but Therapy tour in October 2025.

+Corby's fourth studio album Tragic Magic is scheduled for release in March 2026.